-Caridina cf. babaulti breeding is the same way as Cherry shrimp just a little bit slower.
+Caridina cf. babaulti breeding is the same way as Cherry shrimp (read more about it) just a little bit slower.

 These shrimp have more eggs compared to Neocaridia shrimp.
 The female usually has about 40-60 eggs which are also smaller in size compared to Neocaridina shrimp.
 The number of eggs produced per female of freshwater shrimp depends on the size of the female itself.
 Smaller females produced fewer eggs compared to larger females.

 The eggs stay in the brood pouch until hatch.
 The incubation period lasts approximately 30 days.
 After that, Caridina cf. babaulti release fully formed miniature versions of adult shrimp.

 Caridina cf. babaulti does not have a planktonic larval stage, therefore, it is a completely *suppressed type of reproduction.

 Caridina cf. babaulti reach the maturity at around 75 days old with total length 2.3±0.2 cm.
 Upon reaching maturity, the presence of visible ovaries can be seen through the cephalothorax region of the females.

 Note: Most of atyids undergoes the normal type of larval development and produce relatively small-sized eggs with a long planktonic phase.
 As for abbreviated type, larval of planktonic phase only takes a few days.
 For example, Caridina babaulti basrensis shrimp have 5 larvae (zoeae) stages, which last from 6-10 days (depending on the temperature).
 The number of eggs laid by females ranges from 69 to 457.

 Tankmates for Caridina cf. babaulti shrimp

 Caridina cf. babaulti shrimp is a great choice for any community tank.
 They are very peaceful and do not mind to live with snails.
 For example, Ramshorn snails, Nerite snails, Malaysian Trumpet snails, Japanese trapdoor snails, Mystery snails, etc. Actually, shrimp and snails make a great team; they benefit each other very well.
 Just be careful with water parameters.
 Snails can suffer from shell attrition whilst the pH is under pH7.